coracle-social/pomade/README.md

 If a session exists with the same `email_hash` or `pubkey`, signers SHOULD create a new session rather than replacing the old one or rejecting the new one.

-The same signer MUST NOT be used multiple times for multiple shards of the same key.
+The same signer MUST NOT be used multiple times for multiple shares of the same key.

 ### Email Validation